Meet the Authors and Associates who have contributed articles for The Healing Power of ART & ARTISTS website.

 Renée Phillips – Founder / Editor-in-Chief, The Healing Power of ART & ARTISTS

-Renée Phillips is founder and director of Manhattan Arts International.
-She is an arts advocate, author of several books and has presented numerous keynote speeches in such venues as the Art Institute of Chicago and Columbia University.
-She was the editor-in-chief of Manhattan Arts International magazine for 17 years.
+Renée Phillips is founder and director of Manhattan Arts International, www.manhattanarts.com, which presents online exhibitions including its annual “The Healing Power of ART” exhibition.
+She is an arts advocate, mentor for artists, author of several books and has presented numerous keynote speeches in such venues as the Art Institute of Chicago and Columbia University.
 She is a member of the prestigious International Association of Art Critics.
-Her articles appear here, on Manhattan Arts International, on Renee-Phillips.com, in Professional Artist magazine, and Luxe Beat magazine.
-She has juried more than 60 art exhibitions, several devoted to “The Healing Power of Art.”
-Renée organized the first and only political debate in the history of NYC that focused on art issues.
+Her articles appear here, on Manhattan Arts International, on Renee-Phillips.com, in Professional Artist magazine, and many blogs.

 Mary Lou Dauray maryloudauray.com, is an internationally exhibited artist dedicated to raising awareness about climate destruction and global warming.
 She has also been instrumental in helping to sponsor RAW—Recognizing the Art of Women at the Norton Museum in West Palm Beach.
 In addition, she has helped to support the Dreyfoos School of the Arts in West Palm Beach.
 Further, she has been involved with the Creative Aging Initiative at the University of Southern California’s Davis School of Gerontology.
 She is an award winner in “The Healing Power of Art” exhibitions.